 - Serve on top of a baked potato

 This tuna pâté will keep well covered in the fridge for up to 3 days.
-Store in an airtight container.
+Store in an airtight container or tightly covered in plastic wrap.

 Not suitable for freezing.